 SI Art Award 2021

-I have been awarded the Soroptimist International Art Prize of the European Metropolitan Region Nuremberg.
+I was awarded the Soroptimist International Art Prize of the European Metropolitan Region of Nuremberg.
 The award ceremony took place in the context of an exhibition on October 22, 2021 at the Kulturverein Badstraße 8 e.V. in Fürth www.si-fuerth.de/presse/pressemitteilungen

 Volker Hinniger Award 2020

 The city of Bamberg awards the Volker Hinniger Prize every 3 years.
 In the context of a solo exhibition in the Villa Dessauer, I was ceremoniously presented with the award at the vernissage on 12.09.21. www.museum.bamberg.de

 Monograph – Stefanie Brehm Works

 The artist catalogue represents with selected works my work of the past 5 years.
 As part of the catalogue sponsorship of the Berufsverband Bildender Künstler Mittelfranken (BBK), in collaboration with Wildner+Designer I realised this extensive and high-quality catalogue.
 It was presented at the end of September 2020 as part of the debutants’ exhibition at the Künstlerhaus Nuremberg.

 Catalog as ePaper – Catalog Order